Suggestion: Watch the 10 minutes video tutorial before reading this article

 How much does it cost to setup a Tmall store?

 Before you can open the store, you need to pay a US$25,000 security deposit.
-Notice that this is need a fee, but a deposit.
+Notice that this is not a fee, but a deposit.
 The money will be refunded if you decide to close the store.

 Tmall may also deduct from the security deposit, to compensate customers.

 Tmall charges a fixed yearly fee, based on the product category you want to sell in.
 Most categories cost $5,000 to $10,000 per year.
 A complete overview is provided on this page.

 If you want to sell in multiple categories, you don’t need to pay more than one category fee.
 However, you will pay the highest amount.

 For example, if Category A is $5,000, and Category B is $10,000, you will pay a total yearly fee of $10,000.

 In addition to the yearly fee, Tmall is also charging a commission based on the order value.